 Additionally, the Trio has a center beam that is perfectly perpendicular to the container, which allows for extremely accurate fill height and headspace measurement.

-Because the Trio sits over the customer’s existing container, it is completer non-contact and requires no container transfers; which makes adding the Trio to existing plant operations easy.
-However, the Trio does require approximately 0.5 container diameter spacing between successive containers to prevent image overlapping during the inspection process.
+Because the Trio sits over the customer’s existing container, it is completely non-contact and requires no container transfers; which makes adding the Trio to existing plant operations straightforward.
+A product presentation requirement to note is that the Trio does require approximately 0.5 container diameter spacing between successive containers to prevent image overlapping during the inspection process.

-The SHIELD Glissando uses a different inspection architecture than the Trio that images from the top through the bottom of the container – this allows the machines to see directly over the container punt.
+The Glissando uses a different inspection architecture than the Trio to create X-ray images from the top through the bottom of the container – this allows the machines to “see” directly over the container punt.

 To provide multi-geometry inspection, the machine has approximately a 12-degree separation between the twin detectors imaging the bottom of the container, which are imaged using a single X-ray source.